cabesonwiliams/NM-Termux/README.md

     $ python3 NMux.py

-    /For its correct operation installpython and nmap on your OS/
+    /For its correct operation install python and nmap on your OS/

 --------------------------------